-According to Florida Statutes §95.11(3)(a), the statute of limitations on bringing a premises liability lawsuit is generally four years from the time of your accident.
-There may be exceptions to this rule depending on the specifics of your case.
+According to state law, the statute of limitations on bringing a premises liability lawsuit is generally two years from the time of your accident.
+Some exceptions to this rule may apply depending on the specifics of your case.

 It is possible your time is actually longer or shorter.
 Your Saint Cloud premises liability lawyer from our firm will be able to give you a better idea of your timeline once they evaluate your case.